-Working with and finding clothes in the world of larger sizes can easily be one of the more complicated and frustrating things to do.
-Many people who have not experienced the clothing themselves become confused about the sizes once they reach XXL and 2XL.
+Working with and finding clothes within the realm of larger sizes can easily be one of the more complicated and frustrating things to do.

 2XL is usually a half size bigger than XXL, which means that 2XL is the larger of the two sizes and is only used for obese clothing sizes.
 XXL is a linear progression of the size above the large size of clothing, whereas 2XL is a multiplication of the size XL, which makes it significantly larger than XXL.